RoboJackets/urc-software/documents/installation/docker_installation.md

 **If on Windows, you will need to use Git Bash to run the following commands!**

+Run this command only if you are on Mac/Linux
 ```bash
 chmod +x setup.sh
 ```